Technique (newspaper): Present-day publication

-The Technique is published weekly during the fall and spring semesters, with the exceptions of "dead week", finals week, and spring break and is published biweekly during the summer semester.
-As of the 2005–2006 publication year, the paper has also taken a hiatus the week prior to spring break.
-General staff meetings are held on Tuesdays, when the majority of story assignments are made to a mostly volunteer writing staff.
-Deadline is on Wednesday nights during weeks when the paper is published, and the copy is sent to the printer on Thursday morning.
-The paper is then distributed around the campus on the Friday of that week.
-The Techniques office is located in the northwest corner of the Student Services Building.
+As of the 2024–2025 publication year, the print issue of the Technique is published biweekly.
+Additional articles are published online.
+General staff meetings are held on Tuesdays, when the majority of story assignments are made to the mostly-volunteer writing staff.
+The Technique's office is located in the northwest corner of the Student Services Building.

 The paper is operated by a staff of approximately 50 paid and unpaid students, as well as two permanent, paid, non-student staff members.
 As Georgia Tech has no journalism school, the Technique welcomes all students within the institute to contribute to its content.
 The Technique is funded primarily by advertisements, and to a lesser extent by Tech's Student Government Association.

 The Technique is generally between 16 and 40 pages long, the length of an issue being dependent upon the number of advertisements purchased for a given week.
 The paper is organized into five sections: News (includes Georgia Tech-specific crime reports and news), Life (previously Focus; includes human interest stories), Entertainment (includes reviews of music, movies, performance arts, and video games, cartoons, a crossword puzzle, and sudoku puzzles), Opinions (includes editorials, an editorial cartoon, op-eds, and letters to the editor), and Sports (includes summaries of recent Georgia Tech sports games and sports features).

 Special editions

 To Hell With Georgia

 The most well-known of the special issues the Technique publishes is a satire of the University of Georgia's (UGA) student newspaper (The Red and Black).
 The tradition of this parody dates back to the very first issue of the Technique, which was published with the intent of taunting Georgia Tech's rival school, and has its roots in the embittered rivalry between Georgia Tech and the University of Georgia.
 It is published just before the two schools compete in football and is one of the last issues of the fall semester.
 The parody is known as "To Hell With Georgia", after the school's popular cheer.
 On years where the schools play their football match at UGA's Sanford Stadium, Technique staff distribute the issue across UGA's campus.
-In 2009, the THWGA issue was printed with an incorrect year in the masthead, though the date was corrected in the version posted online.